zauberzeug/rosys/docs/features/cameras.md

 ## Show Captured Images

-Through the use of `rosys.ui` (see [User Interface](../architecture/user_interface.md)) you can launch a website which shows the latest captured frames from each camera:
+Through the use of `rosys.ui` (see [User Interface](../architecture/user_interface.md)) you can launch a website which shows the latest captured images from each camera:

 ```python hl_lines="11-21"
 {!src/show_captured_images.py !}
 ```

 A timer updates the source property of the `ui.image` in a given interval.
-The cameras `latest_frame_uri` property provides the uri to the latest captured frame.
+The cameras `latest_image_uri` property provides the uri to the latest captured image.
 Thereby the browser is always fetching new images.

 ## Remote Operation